lexibank/tlopo/out/vol3/chapter7.md

 ### 3.1.
 Alstonia scholaris, milky pine, canoe tree, TP kanu (Apocynaceae)

-Alstonia scholaris is an emergent or tall canopy tree. growing straight to a height of 30--50 m or more, with few branches on its trunk.
+Alstonia scholaris is an emergent or tall canopy tree, growing straight to a height of 30--50 m or more, with few branches on its trunk.
 It grows only in the forest, often near rivers ([Hviding 2005](../references.md#source-Hviding2005): 146).
 It is a salient tree in the Bismarcks and the Solomons, but it is rare in Remote Oceania, probably because its use there in constructing large canoes has put the survival of at least taller specimens under pressure (W. McClatchey, pers. comm.).

-The straight trunk with its lightweight wood is used in many locations for making canoes, for beams, for shark-trap and fishing-net floats and for carving ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984):441, [Hviding 2005](../references.md#source-Hviding2005): 146).
-At Teop (north Bougainville), the tree is known simply as sinivi 'canoe' ([Record 1945](../references.md#source-Record1945)).
+The straight trunk with its lightweight wood is used in many locations for making canoes, for beams, for shark-trap and fishing-net floats and for carving ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984): 441, [Hviding 2005](../references.md#source-Hviding2005): 146).
+At Teop (north Bougainville), the tree is known simply as _sinivi_ 'canoe' ([Record 1945](../references.md#source-Record1945)).
 Wood from buttresses was used for the tall prows of Marovo war canoes.

 On New Britain the latex is said to relieve colds ([Floyd 1954](../references.md#source-Floyd1954)).
 At Marovo the sap or bark scrapings boiled in water is a medicine for stomach ache.

 At Marovo too, the dead were commonly buried in a sitting position between the buttresses of A. scholaris, and so it was associated with the departure of the spirits of the dead, resulting in taboos against felling it.

-A PMP form for 'A. scholaris', namely &ast;ditah, is reconstructable (ACD), but I have found no Oceanic reflexes of this.
-Despite their apparent variation, the reflexes of POc &ast;sabakap below are largely regular.
-Kara, Patpatar and Nehan reflect regular loss of &ast;-k- but retain the final consonant.
+A PMP form for 'A. scholaris', namely _&ast;ditah_, is reconstructable (ACD), but I have found no Oceanic reflexes of this.
+Despite their apparent variation, the reflexes of POc _&ast;sabakap_ below are largely regular.
+Kara, Patpatar and Nehan reflect regular loss of _&ast;-k-_ but retain the final consonant.
 NNG languages, Nakanai and SES languages lose the final consonant.
-The Choiseullanguages Varisi, Avaso, Ririo, Babatana and Sisingga reflect Proto Northwest Solomonic &ast;bayava (for t&ast;abayava) in which initial &ast;s-is lost through lenition (a sporadic process) and the final consonant is retained with the addition of an echo vowel.
+The Choiseul languages Varisi, Avaso, Ririo, Babatana and Sisingga reflect Proto Northwest Solomonic _&ast;baɣava_ (for †_&ast;abaɣava_) in which initial _&ast;s-_ is lost through lenition (a sporadic process) and the final consonant is retained with the addition of an echo vowel.

 <table>
 <tr>